-Search committee chairs should consult with the Provost as they plan to have committee members travel to professional meetings for the purpose of interviewing candidates.
-Typically, no more than three committee members' travel expenses to a professional meeting will be covered by the Provost's Office Faculty Search budget.
-Additional faculty members may find support from the Faculty Travel Fund, if they are presenting papers at that meeting.
+Search committee chairs should consult with the Provost if they plan to have committee members travel to professional meetings for the purpose of interviewing candidates.
+Typically, no more than three committee members' travel expenses to a professional meeting will be covered by the Provost's

+Office faculty search budget.
+Additional faculty members may find support from the Faculty Travel Pool, if they are presenting papers at that meeting.
 Travel plans for both search committee members and candidates must be made in accordance with the College's Travel Expense Policy.
-The travel expenses for the Faculty Diversity Representative to the search committee will be paid by the Provost Office in accordance with the College's Travel Expense Policy.